Chromatin dynamics and gene regulation in normal and malignant hematopoiesis

 1. Interplay between transcription factors and chromatin dynamics in normal and malignant hematopoiesis

-Epigenetic gene regulation is mediated by DNA methylation, histone modification and chromatin modeling which in turn modify chromatin structure there-by giving chromatin access to transcription factors and other associated regulators (Figure 1).
+Epigenetic gene regulation is mediated by DNA methylation, histone modification, and chromatin modeling which in turn modify chromatin structure thereby giving chromatin access to transcription factors and other associated regulators (Figure 1).
 A major question in gene regulation is how is the transmission between transcription factors and chromatin modulated.
 Understanding the mechanisms behind this mutual interplay between transcription factors and chromatin dynamics will provide novel insights into our understanding of gene regulation in physiology and diseases.
 We are exploring the following questions: (1) What are the mechanisms through which transcription factor binding at a distal enhancer can act as a bridge between the enhancer and its target promoter in hematopoiesis?
 (2) Having both activation and repression potential, how do transcription factors decide between which genes should be activated versus which ones should be repressed?
-(3) What are the implications of chromosomal rearrangements observed in hematological malignancies in topologically associated domain (TAD) architecture and gene expression?
+(3) What are the implications of chromosomal rearrangements observed in hematological malignancies in the topologically associated domain (TAD) architecture and gene expression?
 (4) What is the functional significance of enhancer RNAs (eRNAs) in hematopoiesis and how they are deregulated in leukemia?

 Figure 1: Interplay between transcription factors and chromatin dynamics in gene regulation